kirbydesign/designsystem/.github/CONTRIBUTING.md

 3. Implement a solution
 4. Get the solution reviewed and approved

-Once a pull-request has been approved it will be automatically merged.
+Once a pull request has been approved it will be automatically merged.

 Actionable checklists for these steps can be found [here](#checklist-i-have-a-component-request).
 The following highlight some of the steps in the checklists, to explain what they are and why they exist.
-Our experience is that pull-requests with a troublesome and drawn out review process have not followed one or more of these steps.
+Our experience is that pull requests with a troublesome and drawn out review process have not followed one or more of these steps.

 <!-- Why we do UX refinement?-->